-You’ve saved for months for your big holiday – skipped those daily coffees and Friday night drinks, diligently putting money away for sightseeing and souvenirs.
+You’ve saved for months for your big holiday, skipping those daily coffees and Friday night drinks, diligently putting money away for sightseeing and souvenirs.
 You’ve been dreaming about sunset cocktails on the beach in Fiji, road tripping Route 66 in the USA, or sampling the best of Italy’s food and wine.

-It may seem easiest to just use your regular debit or credit card overseas – the rate looks ok before you go, and it’s a no-fuss option.
-Then after your trip you realise you’ve been stung by a hidden currency conversion charge on top of the exchange rate and suddenly everything you bought was that little bit more expensive than you thought!
+It may seem easiest to just use your regular debit or credit card overseas – the rate looks OK before you go, and it’s a no-fuss option.
+But after your trip, you realise you’ve been stung by a hidden currency conversion charge on top of the exchange rate, and suddenly everything you bought was that little bit more expensive than you thought!

-The other seemingly easy option is to just change money at the airport before you fly out, but that is also one to avoid, as you’ll most likely pay for that convenience with high fees and unfavourable exchange rates.
+The other seemingly easy option is to just change money at the airport before you fly out, but that’s another one to avoid, as you’ll most likely pay for that convenience with high fees and unfavourable exchange rates.

 Some common travel scams our customers encounter are:

-The trick is to be alert, not alarmed!
-Before you go, check out if there are any travel alerts relating to safety and security for your destination.
-You can also do a bit of research of the kinds of scams that could happen.
-Travel Money NZ has simple currency destination guides with handy tips and things to consider.
+The trick is to be alert, not alarmed.
+Before you go, check if there are any travel alerts relating to safety and security for your destination, and research the kinds of scams that are common in the area.
+Travel Money Nz has simple currency destination guides with handy tips and things to consider.
 Traveller forums and websites can also provide you with good advice.

-While overseas, it will help to be alert and aware of your surroundings and your belongings to avoid becoming the next scam victim.
+While overseas, it’ll help to be alert and aware of your surroundings and your belongings to avoid becoming the next scam victim.

 Other travel money scams to be alert for include:

-When you’re overseas it may be hard to tell if the money exchanger is legit or not, so you can avoid this risk altogether and exchange your money with a reputable company before you go.
-At Travel Money NZ, we stock as many as 50+ currencies in our stores, so no matter how exotic your trip, we should be able to get you sorted before you go.
+When you’re overseas, it may be hard to tell if the money exchanger is legit or not, so you can avoid this risk altogether and exchange your money with a reputable company before you go.
+At Travel Money Oz, we stock more than 60 currencies in our stores, so no matter how exotic your trip, we should be able to get you sorted before you go.

-Sometimes you will be given the option to pay in the local currency, or to pay in NZD.
-While paying in your own currency may seem like the easy option (you know how much you are paying for things without having to do exchange conversions in your head), often it will land up costing you more than if you paid in the local currency.
+Sometimes you’ll be given the option to pay in the local currency, or to pay in AUD.
+While paying in your own currency may seem like the easy option (you know how much you’re paying for things without having to do exchange conversions in your head), often it’ll end up costing you more than if you paid in the local currency.

-That is because the vendor gets to set the exchange rate conversion and it’s unlikely to be the best exchange rate around - you’ll probably find a better rate at a bank or foreign exchange company.
+That’s because the vendor gets to set the exchange rate conversion and it’s unlikely to be the best exchange rate around.
+You’ll probably find a better rate at a bank or foreign exchange company.

 If you leave it too late to top up your funds on your card, you could find yourself stuck without access to money for a few days!

-If you have a Multi-currency Cash Passport™, just register online and also download the app – then you can easily keep on top of how much money you have on your card and not leave it until it’s too late and your account is empty.
+If you have a Travel Money Nz Cash Passport, just register online and also download the app – then you can easily keep on top of how much money you have on your card and not leave it until it’s too late and your account is empty.

-You can use BPAY to schedule an advance transfer/ load, e.g. for when you get paid, but remember it will exchange into the default currency you have set, and you will get the exchange rate available on the day of the load.
+You can use BPAY to schedule an advance transfer/ load (e.g. for when you get paid), but remember it will exchange into the default currency you have set, and you’ll get the exchange rate available on the day of the load.

-In the case of any disasters while you are on your trip, it is always worth purchasing travel insurance before you go.
+In case of any disasters while you’re on your trip, it’s always worth purchasing travel insurance before you go.
 Talk to one of our friendly FXperts in store to help find suitable cover for you.

 Disclaimer: The Multi-currency Cash Passport™ (“Cash Passport”) is an unsecured debt security issued by Travelex Card Services Limited, a member of the Travelex group.
 Cash Passport is not guaranteed by any member of the Travelex group or any other entity.
 Before you make a decision to acquire a Cash Passport, we recommend you to read the Product Disclosure Statement which is available free of charge at www.cashpassport.co.nz.
 MasterCard® and the MasterCard Brand Mark are registered trademarks of MasterCard International Incorporated.